 But that app gives a retrospective view of the data - it does not provide real-time insights.

 Butler SOS focus on the opposite: Give as close to real-time insights as possible into what’s happening in the Sense environment.

-User behaviour is then an important metrics to track, more on this below.
+User behaviour is then an important metric to track, more on this below.

 A session, or more precicely a proxy session starts when a user logs into Sense and ends when the user logs out or the session timeout is reached.

 There may be some additional corner-case variants, but the above is the basic, high-level definition of a proxy session.